Canadian Secondary School Application Steps

 - Applicants for whom English is a second language must submit evidence of English language proficiency.

-Applicants to the Bachelor of Arts – Music, the Bachelor of Music, or the Bachelor of Arts – Dramatics Arts and the Bachelor of Arts/Bachelor of Education (Honours) Intermediate-Senior Division concurrent education program are expected to take part in an audition process.
+Applicants to the Bachelor of Arts – Music, the Bachelor of Music, the Bachelor of Arts – Dramatics Arts and the Bachelor of Arts/Bachelor of Education (Honours) (Dramatic Arts) Intermediate-Senior Division concurrent education program are expected to take part in an audition process.
 Auditions must be booked directly with the relevant department ONLY AFTER you are in receipt of an offer of admission.

 Submit any letters/supporting documentation to be considered under the Special Admissions Policy directly to the Admissions Office.
 These documents should be submitted as early in the admission process as possible.
 Refer to the OUAC application for details.